mattortiz/app.envyforge.com.identity.client/README.md

 ### Set the Service Discovery Endpoint

-First we need to go to app.envyforge.com.identity.service installation and get the ServiceEndpoint.
+First we need to get the Identity Service Endpoint.
 ```
-# in the <code-dir>/app.envyforge.com.identity/service directory
+# in the <code-dir>/app.envyforge.com.identity/service/ directory
 cd serviceDiscovery
 sls info -v
 ```